rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) reg pm.i_derate_on_HFI <A>

-If you are concerned about increased levels of acoustic noise and vibration you can select RANDOM waveform and adjust amplitude.
+If you are concerned about increased levels of acoustic noise and vibration you can select RANDOM waveform and adjust an amplitude.

 	(pmc) reg pm.config_HFI_WAVETYPE 2